-Later on in the growing season, it is much harder for NDVI to register subtle variations in the state of certain crops like trees with a lot of foliage, cereal crops, sugar cane, to name a few.
+Later on in the growing season, it is much harder for NDVI to register subtle variations in the state of certain crops.
+For example, to grow sugar cane, cereal crops, trees with a lot of foliage, etc., you would better swap to another index in the late season.

 NDRE, on the other hand, will pick up variations in the amount of chlorophyll not just in the upper canopy, but all through the foliage.
 The plant may remain visibly green on the surface “puzzling” the NDVI, but experience stress in the lower layers at the same time.
 In this case, focusing specifically on the chlorophyll content would be a better indicator of crop health.

 To illustrate this difference, here are NDVI and NDRE images from EOSDA Crop Monitoring put side by side.
 The crop here is at its late growth stage, so it is green and dense.